Advertisements

 Here’s a breakdown of what visa sponsorship typically involves:

-Financial responsibility: The sponsor may be required to provide financial guarantees, such as proving that they can support the foreign national’s living expenses.
+The sponsor could be asked to guarantee that they can, financially, support the foreign national’s expenses.

 Types of visa sponsorship: